mmastrac/blaze/architecture/ARCH.md

  - 5: 60/70 Hz frame rate select (active high): connected to TEA2037A frame oscillator circuit (NOT used as timer/counter)
  - 4: CSYNC (VSYNC|HSYNC,active low) input: also connected to TEA2037A video input circuit (used as timer/counter input)
  - 3: DUART interrupt (active low)
- - 2: Memory Processor interrupt (active low)
+ - 2: Memory Processor interrupt (active low): works like a CPU hold
  - 1: Keyboard TX
  - 0: Keyboard RX